daiyijue/EMBED-SRLS/README.md

 # EMBED-SRLS
-The EMBED codes and SRLS codes are available.
+The SRLS codes are available in this branch.
 You can use it directly in your main codes as .m file.